-Having pushed and punished yourself for months on end, you've now made it to race week in great shape.
-The last thing you want to do now is start experimenting with new workouts or foods in the days leading up to the event.
+Got an event coming up soon?
+Having pushed and punished yourself for months on end, the last thing you want to do now is start experimenting with new workouts or food in the days leading up to the race.

-Eating the correct food and fully hydrating before the big race is vital to help you perform and achieve your goals.
-A pre-race meal is a key aspect of any race day and our simple tips will help you to stay energised throughout your activity.
+Eating the correct food and fully hydrating before race day is vital to help you perform and achieve your goals.
+A pre-race meal is a key aspect of any event, and our simple tips will help you stay energised throughout.

-For tips and advice on how to keep fit and avoid injuries before and after the big race, take a look at YouTube channel, Meglio TV.
-Read on below to find out more.
+For tips and advice on how to keep fit and avoid injuries before and after the big race, take a look at YouTube channel.
+But back to the food...

 1-Eat a light pre-race breakfast

-If your race is in the morning, aim to consume around a 200-300 calorie meal, one to two hours beforehand.
-The majority of your calories should come from whole, unprocessed carbs.
+If your race is in the morning, have a meal of around 200-300 calories 1-2 hours beforehand.
+The majority of calories should come from whole, unprocessed carbs.
 Try to keep the meal low in fibre and fat as both take a long time to digest.
 Aim for under 10 grams of fibre per serving and limit fat to five to 10 grams.

 Experiment with a range of foods before training so you know what works (or doesn’t work) for you.
-Try to build up a selection of different meals.
+Try to build up a selection of different meals – here are some examples: